pmanzoni/pythonMQTT_062018/Lab 3.md

 ![](https://i.imgur.com/q9vKiLX.png)

-and if you clock on any of the lines you will see:
+and if you click on any of the lines you will see:
 ![](https://i.imgur.com/HFR9jQa.png)

 that is, the data in readable format.